ozanMSFT/pytorch-wiki/Debugging-with-Remote-Desktop-on-CircleCI.md

 2. Log on to the machine

-    Type in the last command in CMD/Powershell and press enter.
+    Type in the last command in your shell (e.g CMD, Powershell on Windows or Bash on Unix) and press enter.

 3. Add a rule for local port forwarding on the remote VM